-The Cultural Alliance holds information sessions regarding these grants once per quarter.
+The Cultural Alliance will hold virtual information sessions regarding these grants once per quarter.
 You are invited to attend any session regardless of if you intend to apply for funding that quarter or not.
 These sessions will include a walk-through of the application and grant process, as well as ample time to ask any questions you may have.

 Artist Professional Development Grant Overview

 What does this grant fund?

 This grants funds distinct opportunities that will advance your creative practice and/or career in some way.
 This grant is meant to be a tool to take a step forward in your artistic career, and your application should show evidence of this.
 We want to invest in the growth of you as an artist, rather than a specific project, as we believe that supporting artists in the work they truly want to do is of utmost importance.
 You may include up to $1,000 in your budget for your creative hourly rate/investment of time, if appropriate.

 Examples could include: